camwestwood/xapi/recipes/studyapps/target-update.md

-#tracking app.
+# Mobileg app.
 Post an update to a target.

 ## Purpose
-This recipe defines the structure and terms to record the experience of updating a target on the tracking app.
+This recipe defines the structure and terms to record the experience of updating a target on the Mobile app.

 ### Actor
 Common entity identifier: [ActorA](/common_structures.md#actora)